-“We are just enjoying being newly married
+“We are just enjoying being newly married.

-We have some traveling we want to do first
+We have some traveling we want to do first.

-I’m just focusing on my career right now…..
+I’m just focusing on my career right now…

-These are just a few of the reasons I used (with a forced smile) to mask what was really going on.
+These are just a few of the reasons I used to (with a forced smile) mask what was really going on.
 I wasn’t always that pleasant.
-One day I responded with ‘it’s not that freaking easy, you know.’
+One day I responded with, ‘It’s not that freaking easy, you know.’
 I had just gotten my period that morning… again.

 I remember the day, vividly.
 I had to go to work after we had the appointment and I thought that was it for me.
 No kids.
-My husband, always the optimistic one, said that we would try the treatments suggested and that it was not over.
+My husband, always the optimistic one, said we would try the treatments suggested and it was not over.
 We even had a very frank discussion about adopting.
 We were told to expect a long road ahead, if we decided to take it.

 IVF sucks.
-It is the most time consuming, invasive, expensive and emotionally painful roller coaster I have been on.
+It is the most time consuming, invasive, expensive, and emotionally painful roller coaster I have been on.
 It actually broke me.
-You have so much invested in the process, financially and emotionally that it consumes your every thought.
+You have so much invested in the process, financially and emotionally, that it consumes your every thought.

 But one year later, I got up for work and did a quick test, expecting the usual mind-numbing result.
 I crawled back into bed with my husband.
-He rolled over and said ‘you’re pregnant, aren’t you’!?
+He rolled over and said, ‘You’re pregnant, aren’t you?!’
 I was.
 I didn’t have to say a thing.
 My face said it all.
 We were one of the lucky ones.

 But many couples will be trying for years.
-And some may never succeed and my heart goes out to them.
+Some may never succeed, and my heart goes out to them.
 And what about the couple that doesn’t want kids?
 Or the couple that had a child but can’t afford to have another?
 Or those that have lost little ones?

 So, next time you go to say that ‘throw away’ comment to the newlyweds or the couple that have been together for ten years, be sensitive.
 Don’t ask them when they are having kids.
 You never know what’s going on.”